nodc-sweden/ifcb-data-pipeline/README.md

 - **Quality Control**: Implements automated checks to ensure data accuracy before export.
 - **SHARK Format Export**: Prepares and exports the processed data in the required format for SHARK.
 - **Image Export**: Extracts and archives annotated IFCB images for inclusion in the SMHI IFCB plankton image reference library.
+- **Metadata Export**: Exports metadata to EcoTaxa and IFCB Dashboard.

 ## Repository Structure
 - **`ifcb-data-pipeline.Rmd`**: The main RMarkdown file that runs the data pipeline to a standardized SHARK format.
 Currently placed in the root directory.
 - **`ifcb-image-export-pipeline.Rmd`**: The main RMarkdown file that runs the image export pipeline to the `SMHI IFCB plankton image reference library`.
+Currently placed in the root directory.
+- **`ifcb-dashboard-metadata-pipeline.Rmd`**: The main RMarkdown file that runs the metadata export pipeline to the IFCB Dashboard.
 Currently placed in the root directory.
 - **`data/`**: Folder to store input data files.
 - **`output/`**: Folder to store out data files, including HTML reports.
 - **`templates/`**: Folder to store template README files for use in the `ifcb-image-export-pipeline.Rmd`.